MicrosoftDocs/power-platform/power-platform/admin/extend-capacity.md

 # Extend Dataverse capacity for 30 days

 You have options when you're running low on storage capacity.
-You can [free up storage](free-storage-space.md), [delete unwanted environments](delete-environment.md), or extend an additional 25% amount of capacity to your tenant for 30 days.
+You can [free up storage](free-storage-space.md), [delete unwanted environments](delete-environment.md), or extend an extra 25% amount of capacity to your tenant for 30 days.

 Learn more about storage capacity add-ons in [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/p/?LinkId=866544) and the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

-If your tenant is running low on available storage capacity, and you need immediate capacity while you work through your organization's standard procurement process to purchase [capacity add-ons](capacity-add-on.md), you can temporarily extend an additional 25% of storage to your tenant for 30 days.
+If your tenant is running low on available storage capacity, and you need immediate capacity while you work through your organization's standard procurement process to purchase [capacity add-ons](capacity-add-on.md), you can temporarily extend an extra 25% of storage to your tenant for 30 days.

 > [!NOTE]
 > The [Universal License Terms for Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/EAEAS) apply to your organization’s use of the online service, including consumption that exceeds the online service’s documented entitlements or usage limits.
 >
 > Your organization must have the right licenses for the storage you use:
 >
-> - If you use more than your documented entitlements or usage limits, you must buy additional licenses.
+> - If you use more than your documented entitlements or usage limits, you must buy extra licenses.
 >
 > - If your storage consumption exceeds the documented entitlements or usage limits, we may suspend use of the online service.
 >